tloen/alpaca-lora/README.md

 2. If bitsandbytes doesn't work, [install it from source.](https://github.com/TimDettmers/bitsandbytes/blob/main/compile_from_source.md) Windows users can follow [these instructions](https://github.com/tloen/alpaca-lora/issues/17).

-### Inference (`generate.py`)

-This file reads the foundation model from the Hugging Face model hub and the LoRA weights from `tloen/alpaca-lora-7b`, and runs a Gradio interface for inference on a specified input.
-Users should treat this as example code for the use of the model, and modify it as needed.

 ### Training (`finetune.py`)

 This file contains a straightforward application of PEFT to the LLaMA model,